UWB-ACM/Hackathon-Docs/Nginx-Certbot.md

   When prompted with `Do you want to continue?
 [Y/n]`, type yes and press return.
 - To confirm that `nginx` was installed, rerun `which nginx`.
+  You should now see a path to the executable in the console.

 ## Step 2: Get Your Website Code onto the Server